-Chevron was sued for participating in the murder, shooting and subsequent torture of Nigerian villagers engaging in environmental protest against the oil giant.IV For its destruction of the Amazon, Chevron was recently ordered by an Ecuadorian court to pay \$19 billion in damages.IVI Now, Chevron uses armed guards for a REDD-type project in Brazil.
-Chevron, The Nature Conservancy, General Motors, American Electric Power and the Society for Wildlife Research and Environmental intimidate and persecute local communities; jailing and shooting at people who go into the forest as well as forcibly entering and searching private homes without due authorization wii "...[T]he project has caused devastating impacts on the local communities..."wiii and raises the specter of REDD militarization.
+Chevron was sued for participating in the murder, shooting and subsequent torture of Nigerian villagers engaging in environmental protest against the oil giant.
+For its destruction of the Amazon, Chevron was recently ordered by an Ecuadorian court to pay \$19 billion in damages.
+Now, Chevron uses armed guards for a REDD-type project in Brazil.
+Chevron, The Nature Conservancy, General Motors, American Electric Power and the Society for Wildlife Research and Environmental Education have implemented the Guaraqueçaba Climate Action Project in the ancestral territory of Guarani People with uniformed armed guards called "Força Verde" or "Green Force" who intimidate and

+Antonio Alves - Jailed by Chevron REDD persecute local communities; jailing and shooting at people who go into the forest as well as forcibly entering and searching private homes without due authorization 57 "...[T]he project has caused devastating impacts on the local communities..." and raises the specter of REDD militarization. and Winner of the Alternative Nobel Prize, says, "We have suffered GREENWASHING SHELL'S ATROCITIES